With 2022 coming to a close, it’s time to start thinking about next year’s growth targets and the strategies you’ll need to place to achieve them.

 Just make sure you don’t plough all of your resources into lead generation without leaving enough for the latter stages of the customer journey (we’ll come to these shortly).

 As successful marketers will tell you, your form is what separates your leads from non-leads.
-LeadFormly is a tool that helps marketers build high-converting lead capture forms.
+A good form builder helps build high-converting lead capture forms.
 It comes with built-in analytics to help you better understand your leads and how your forms are performing.
 This way, it helps to eliminate the guesswork in the lead generation process.

 Bullock also offers up some classic advice for B2B marketers looking to improve the quality of their leads: